Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

-It is perhaps surprising that for faint CGM emission, telescopes at the opposite end of the size scale can compete with 8-meter-class facilities on the ground.
+Looking at these surface brightness limits, it is perhaps surprising that for faint CGM emission, telescopes at the opposite end of the size scale can compete with 8-meter-class facilities on the ground.
 In space, the full range of diagnostic UV ions is available at $z<1$, offering the largest practical set of physical diagnostics.
 Sky backgrounds are substantially darker in the UV than in the optical.
 And, for diffuse emission, spatial resolution adequate to resolve kiloparsec-scale structures can be achieved even by meter-scale telescopes.
-This region of the trade space has been pioneered by the Aspera SmallSat \citep{Aspera2021}, now in development, followed by proposed missions such as the Juniper CubeSat \citep{witt2025juniper} and the MaGPIE Pioneer concept \citep{magpie2025}.
+This region of the trade space has been pioneered by the Aspera SmallSat \citep{Aspera2021}, now in development, followed by proposed missions such as the Juniper CubeSat \citep{witt2025juniper} and the MAGPIE Pioneer concept \citep{MAGPIE2025}.
 Further down the road there is the prospect for future flagship concepts like the Habitable Worlds Observatory (HWO), which apply extreme sensitivity at fine spatial resolution.

 Figure~\ref{fig:instruments} presents a set of 2D comparisons for individual characteristics and a 3D plot that brings together all of the critical parameters discussed above.
-To maintain clarity and focus, we include only instruments capable of observing the CGM in the UV.
-The parameters shown in this figure are listed in Table~\ref{tab:instrument-table} (top section).
-In the 2D plots, for consistency, the x-axis shows the O VI surface brightness sensitivity (in photons cm$^{-2}$ s$^{-1}$ sr$^{-1}$) for each instrument, as listed in the last two columns of Table~\ref{tab:instrument-table}.
-Error bars indicate the range of surface brightness limits corresponding to exposure times of $T_{\rm exp} = 10$ and 100 hours, while the marker denotes the mean value.
+We show these comparisons for two representative emission lines: H$\alpha$ in the optical and the \ion{O}{6} 1032,1038 doublet in the UV.
+We select \ion{O}{6} because it is the only UV line that can be observed by all instruments in Table~\ref{tab:instrument-table} with ultraviolet capability.
+The error bars indicate the range of surface brightness limits corresponding to exposure times of $T_{\rm exp} = 10$ and 100 hours, while the marker denotes the mean value.

+The first panel plots spatial resolution on the y-axis, converted from angular resolution to physical kpc by assuming the lowest redshift targets accessible to each instrument.
+For the H$\alpha$ panels in the right column, the minimum redshift is $z_{\rm min}=0$ for all instruments.
+As noted in the caption of Table~\ref{tab:instrument-table}, we adopt $z=0.001$ when converting to physical units in these cases, which results in very small spatial resolutions ($<0.1$ kpc).

+The second panel shows the spectral resolution of each instrument in km s$^{-1}$.
+The third panel shows the number of lines accessible to each instrument from the list of lines studied in this work.
+Basically we count the number of lines listed in third column of Table~\ref{tab:instrument-table}, with OVI doublet counted as two lines.
+This serves as a proxy for how well each instrument can probe the multiphase structure and mass budget of the CGM.The higher number of lines covered, a better estimation of multiphase CGM mass budget.